 Christians have been practicing a kind of Benedict Option long before Dreher coined the concept.
 Groups like Rutba House in Durham or the Simple Way in Philadelphia have formed thick, yet porous Christian community for well over a decade.
 Englewood Christian Church in Indianapolis has done so even longer.
 Each of these communities has done this without nostalgia for a time when the church dominated American culture, and without longing for a day when the church will once again define society.
 These communities and many more have developed practices of patient witness to the coming reign of God.

 That is what Benedict himself set out to do.
 He was not building a kind of lifeboat for civilization, but a community of disciples “clothed in faith and the performance of good works” with the gospel for their guide who “deserve to see [God] who has called us to his kingdom” (from Prologue to the Rule of St. Benedict).

-Joshua Brockway is director of spiritual life and discipleship for the Church of the Brethren.
+Joshua Brockway is co-coordinator of Congregational Life Ministries and director of spiritual life and discipleship for the Church of the Brethren.

 On the 500th anniversary of the Reformation, Brethren are in a unique place.Read more